namecoin/ncp11/README.md

 ## License / Credits

-Original code Copyright Namecoin Developers 2018-2022.  ckibproxy and fedorarealckbiproxy directories, and loose files in root directory, are licensed under LGPLv2.1+.  moz directory is licensed under GPLv3+.
+Original code Copyright Namecoin Developers 2018-2022.  `ckibproxy`, `fedorarealckbiproxy`, and `testdata` directories, and loose files in root directory, are licensed under LGPLv2.1+.  `moz` directory is licensed under GPLv3+.

 Based on: